-It shall be the responsibility of the superintendent to develop the school calendar for recommendation, approval, and adoption by the board annually.
+It is the responsibility of the superintendent to develop the school calendar for recommendation, approval, and adoption by the board annually.

 The board may amend the official school calendar when the board considers the change to be in the best interests of the school district's education program.
+The board shall hold a public hearing on any proposed school calendar prior to adopting the school calendar.